 David S. Ginley

-David S. Ginley is Chief Scientist (Experimental) in the center.
+David S. Ginley is Chief Scientist (Experimental) co-leader of Project 2—Polymorphs and Synthesizability, and co-leader of Project 4—Defect Phase Diagrams in the center.
 He is also an NREL Research Fellow and has more than 35 years of experience in developing new solar energy materials specifically with respect to oxides, photoelectrochemistry, and novel solar absorber materials and processing.
 He has managed a group conducting research in the areas of organic photovoltaics, transparent conducting oxides, combinatorial high-throughput materials science, solution-based precursors to electronic materials, and novel process technologies for photovoltaic and related devices, including batteries and fuel cells.
 Full CV.

-Stephan Lany is co-leader of Thrust 2–Foundational Tools (Theory) in the center.
+Stephan Lany is co-leader of co-leader of Project 1—Ternary Pnictides Search and co-leader of Project 3—Chalcogenide Alloys in the center.
 He is a Senior Scientist at NREL with 15 years of experience in computational materials science.
 He has developed and applied methods to predict materials properties based on first-principles calculations, including correction methods for bandgaps and defect formation energies, thermodynamic models for defect and doping concentrations, and ab-initio predictions of small polaron trapping energies.
 Full CV.

-Andriy Zakutayev is co-leader of Thrust 1–Design and Discovery (Experiment) in the center.
+Andriy Zakutayev is co-leader of co-leader of Project 1–Ternary Pnictides Search in the center.
 His research interests include physical vapor deposition of main-group- and transition-metal oxides/sulfide/nitrides, defects in semiconductors, transparent conductors and other inorganic thin-film solar cell materials.
 Andriy uses an experimental high-throughput combinatorial approach in his research.
 Full CV.